 Thrift Store Operations

-The Naples Council operates a thrift store, on Bonita Beach Road in Bonita Springs and one on Tamiami Trail East in Naples.
+The Naples Council operates two thrift stores, one on Bonita Beach Road in Bonita Springs and one on Tamiami Trail East in Naples.
 Hired staff manage the stores at the direction of the council, and Vincentians are needed to sort donated merchandise, clean and repair items for sale, stock the store, cashier, and complete other necessary tasks.

-If you think that God may be calling you to join our Vincentian Ministry, please call 239-775-1667 or fill out the short form under the Volunteer sub-header of this website.
+If you think that God may be calling you to join our Vincentian Ministry, please call 239-775-2907 ext.
+4 or fill out the short form under the Volunteer sub-header of this website.

 The Society is registered with the IRS as a 501 [c] 3 Charitable Corporation.
 (Registration Number SC-003346)